Kids Are Not What Define a Homemaker

 A Few of the Tasks a Homemaker Does

-- Keeps the house clean and tidy for not only her husband and herself.
+- She keeps the house clean and tidy for not only her husband and herself.
 But to create a place of hospitality for visiting friends and family

 - Sometimes manages the finances (this usually comes down to who in the couple is better suited to do this.)